Appendix E

 2. Should the complaint not be resolved informally, the complainant may formalize the complaint; a written and signed complaint should be filed with the appropriate official within one (1) calendar year from the initial report as follows:

 c.
-The Faculty Personnel Council shall conduct an inquiry, calling witnesses and gathering information as deemed appropriate.
+The Faculty Personnel Committee shall conduct an inquiry, calling witnesses and gathering information as deemed appropriate.
 All parties in the complaint will be required to appear before the Council.
 At the conclusion of their inquiry, the Council will communicate a determination in writing to both parties and to the facilitator.
 In consequence of a request by any party, the Council will provide a summary of the basis for their determination.

 f.
 All paperwork associated with investigation and resolution of the complaint shall be maintained in a confidential file in the Office of the President for the duration of the employment of the accused and accuser and one additional year.